 You’ll want to be getting the same benefits from natural fiber sources, instead of ingesting lab-created compounds which have been added to your food.

 If you want fiber, opt for more natural sources like vegetables and a small amount of low-sugar fruits.

 Other adverse effects of soluble corn fiber:

-Is Soluble Corn Fiber Part of a Keto Diet?
+Soluble Corn Fiber and the Keto Diet

 Here’s what to use instead: